K-e-t-i/Lunar_rocks_segmentation/README.md

 # Lunar rocks segmentation

 It's a university project based on artificial neural network and is used to lunar rocks segmentation.
 Software is written in **Python** programming language using the open source machine learning framework **PyTorch**.

+The task is multi-class segmentation.
+Each class has been marked with a different color.
+The training data is in the *train* folder.
+The test data is located in the *test* folder.

 ## Scripts